gerryw1389/gerryw1389.github.io/_posts/2022-08-07-tf-conditional-deploy.md

 ### Description:

 So far, HCL has been an easy language to learn as you mostly just look at pointers and see what certain values are.
 I would say the hardest time I have had since starting is learning the [count](https://automationadmin.com/2022/07/tf-count) and [for_each](https://automationadmin.com/2022/07/tf-for-each) to deploying multiple reosurces and how to use them.
 In this post I will show how count is commonly not only used to deploy a group of resources, but conditionally deploy a resource based on any expression.

-Code for this post can be found [here](https://github.com/gerryw1389/terraform-examples/tree/main/2022-08-07-tf-conditional-deploy).
+Note: You can see the code for this post on [my Github repo](https://github.com/gerryw1389/terraform-examples/tree/main/2022-08-07-tf-conditional-deploy).
+{: .notice--success}

 ### To Resolve